phoenixframework/phoenix_live_view/guides/introduction/installation.md

 }
 ```

-Then install the new npm dependency.
+Then install the new NPM dependency:

 ```bash
 npm install --prefix assets
 ```

 If you had previously installed `phoenix_live_view` and want to get the
-latest javascript, then force an install.
+latest javascript, then force an install with:

 ```bash
 npm install --force phoenix_live_view --prefix assets
 ```

-Finally ensure you have placed a CSRF meta tag inside the `<head>` tag in your layout (`lib/my_app_web/templates/layout/app.html.eex`), before `app.js` is included like so:
+Finally, ensure you have placed a CSRF meta tag inside the `<head>` tag in your layout (`lib/my_app_web/templates/layout/root.html.leex`), before `app.js` is included like so:

 ```html
 <%= csrf_meta_tag() %>